THE DIVISION OF JUDAISM

 Jesus chastizes Pharisees and lawyers.

-The more extreme legalism would flow from the Ossaean, including non-scriptural cleansing practices, thus Pharisees would be much more closely associated with the legalist Ossaean Essene, and who created many purity laws themselves.
+The more extreme legalism would flow from the Ossianic, including non-scriptural cleansing practices.
+The Pharisees, who created many purity laws for themselves, would be more closely associated with the legalist Ossaean Essene.
 Within biblical scripture, Pharisees and scribes are found together.
 Jesus, as a Nazarene, would be forced to contend with both.

-Qumran itself may have had members from many different splinter groups visit its scrolls.
-Texts of various kinds have been discovered in the caves of Qumran.
-Jesus almost certainly visited Qumran but this has never been confirmed.
-Most scholars believe John the Baptist did, he was raised in the Qumran tradition, but probably spent more time near En-gedi, nearer his place of birth.
+Qumran may have had members from many different splinter groups visit its scrolls, and many scrolls have been discovered in its caves.
+Jesus almost certainly visited Qumran, but this has never been confirmed.
+Most scholars believe John the Baptist did.
+John was raised in the Qumran tradition, but he probably spent more time near En-Gedi, closer to his place of birth.

-This odd mixture of strict adherence to legalism* within the Essene, which predominates the Ossaean pathway, counterposed to the soaring and superlative understanding of Messiah, seems incongruent.
+This odd mixture of strict adherence to legalism* within the Essene, which predominates the Ossaean pathway, counterposed to the soaring and superlative understanding of the Messiah, seems incongruent.
 A person might think that the legal prescription, well followed, would lead to the next level of revelation.
-This ascension from words to realization does not seem to have occurred, however.
-The extension into legalism does not fit well with Messiah and the messianic message, by whom the final interpretation of the Law and the Prophets was to be given.
-The Ossaean-Essene scribes believed the messianic message would be a dissertation on the law, with a few advancements upon the law or higher level commentaries and the return of themselves to Temple control.
+However, this ascension from words and lawyered tradition into realization does not seem to have occurred.
+The Ossaean understanding is not visionary, and if they were looking for the Messiah, they also understood that they did not have the complete vision.
+The extension from legalism does not fit well with Messiah and the messianic message.

 *The legalism was pursued through intellectualism, or the study of minute relationships between the laws.
 Although this study may not be unwarranted, it stayed fixed at this level.

 From the Community Rule of the Dead Sea Scrolls, we have, “The Master shall instruct all the sons of light and shall teach them the nature of all the children of men according to the kind of spirit which they possess, the signs identifying their works in their lifetime, their visitation for chastisement, and the time of their reward.”
-The Community Rule sets a high standard.
+The Community Rule sets a high standard but does not touch the common man.
+The Community Rule was for the training of priests.

 Jesus, in his turn, gives us Matt.
-15.11, preceded by 15.8, “This people draweth nigh unto Me (God) with their mouth, and honors Me with their lips; but their heart* is far from me.”
+15.11, preceded by 15.8, “This people draweth nigh unto Me (God) with their mouth, and honors Me with their lips; but their heart* is far from me; (11) that which cometh out of the mouth defileth a man.”
 Scribes and Pharisees (15.1) are referred to in these scriptures.
-The impetus toward righteousness through rules rather than an emphasis on revelation seems a shared understanding with all of the Qumran attendees present.
+The impetus toward righteousness through rules and discipline seems distant.
+Common men in a shared understanding, emphasizing revelation, perhaps joy, and freedom in the spirit, seem more realizable.

-*Heart understanding, as opposed to a legal dissertation, seems the intent here.
+*Heart understanding, as opposed to a legal dissertation, seems to be the intent here.

-The arrival of Messiah would be the expectation for all Essene.
+All Essenes expected the Messiah’s arrival.
 However, the order of events within the Ossaean pathway had become sullied and stifled.
-There seems very little support for Jesus from any of the priestly community, although later it is noted that some Pharisee priests did favor Jesus but were afraid to speak up (Jn.
+There seems to be very little support for Jesus from any priestly community, although later, it is noted that some Pharisee priests did favor Jesus but were afraid to speak up (Jn.
 12.32-33).
 The suppression of Jesus came from the top down and was almost complete.

 How many priests from Qumran rallied to Jesus’ side?
 We do not know.
-We do know that many of the scribes stood against Jesus (Acts 4.4-7; 14-18); Lk.
+We know that many scribes stood against Jesus (Acts 4.4-7; 14-18); Lk.
 22.2, “And the chief priests and scribes sought how they might kill him; for they feared the people”*; Lk.
-22.66-67, completes the journey with, “And as soon as it was day, the elders of the people and the chief priests and the scribes came together, and led him into the council, saying (67) Art thou the Christ, tell us.”
+22.66-67 completes the journey: “And as soon as it was day, the elders of the people and the chief priests and the scribes came together, and led him into the council, saying (67) Art thou the Christ, tell us.”

 *they feared the people might convert.

-The Qumran Essenes shared one common view with all Essene—that Essene priests were the proper Temple authority and would eventually assume authority within the Temple.
+The Qumran Essenes shared one standard view with all Essenes—that Essene priests were the actual Temple authority and would eventually reassume that authority.
 As a faction of the original Zadokite priesthood, they did have a rightful claim.
-In agreement with Jesus, they neither would continue animal sacrifice in the Temple (Jn.
-2.16-17).* Nazarenes (Jesus) were not known to practice animal sacrifice at all.
+In agreement with Jesus, neither would continue animal sacrifice in the Temple (Jn.
+2.16-17).* Neither Jesus nor the Nazarenes were known to practice animal sacrifice.

 *A sacrifice to Rome had to be given each day, which was particularly odious to all Jews.

-Many Osseaeans lived relatively Spartan lives, although it is not certain if all priests lived in that manner.
+Many Osseaeans lived relatively Spartan lives.
 Jesus seemed to enjoy gatherings and dinners where wine was available (Lk.
-7.33).* This cleanliness and rules version of holiness versus a more natural or everyday life became a serious issue—whether it is phylacteries on robes, or wiping the cup and whispering a prayer to consecrate the deed—Jesus was accused numerous times of not obeying various purity laws.
-In fact, Sabbath law he largely dismissed.
+7.33).* This cleanliness and rules version of holiness versus a more natural or everyday life became a serious issue—whether phylacteries on robes or wiping the cup and whispering a prayer to consecrate the deed—Jesus was accused numerous times of not obeying various purity laws.
+He largely dismissed the Sabbath law.
 He healed on the Sabbath, of all things!

-*Use of wine pretty much kills the idea that Jesus was, or at least remained a Nazarite.
-See, Nazarite John.
+*The use of wine pretty much kills the idea that Jesus was, or at least remained, a Nazarite.
+Nazarite vows could be undertaken for a period of seven years, the same length as the priesthood training.
+See Nazarite John.

-Many of the elderly came to Qumran because their time was short and sanctity would be high on the list of their accomplishments.
-The burial sites near Qumran contain hundreds of men, but hundreds of women also, at a separate nearby site.
-This would indicate celibacy for both men and women, at least at this location.
+Many older people came to Qumran because their time was short, and sanctity would be high on their accomplishments.
+The burial sites near Qumran contain hundreds of men, and hundreds of women at a separate nearby site.
+This burial arrangement would indicate celibacy for both men and women, at least at this location.
 Set in their ways and the firmness of the law, they generally removed themselves from society.
-Legalism increased.
+Legalism, undertaken as a spiritual pathway, increased.
 Nor would they accept immersion from John the Baptist, essentially to convert to the new revelation, and for that reason would be left out of God’s plan (Lk.
 7.30*).

 *Lk.
 7.30: “But the Pharisees and lawyers rejected the counsel of God against themselves, being not baptized of him (J. the Baptist).”

-The love principle Jesus teaches accentuates the inner man (spirit-man) and thus thrusts the man before God instead of first judging the man by the law.
-This transition will require a whole new spiritual order, inferring a new standard for humanity as well as a more humane treatment under the law.
-By contrast, one might say the Qumran Essene became intellectual legalists, as opposed to interpreting the spirit of the law as Jesus did.
+The love principle Jesus teaches accentuates the inner man (spirit-man) and thus thrusts the man before God instead of first judging him by the law.
+This transition will require a whole new spiritual order, implying a new standard for humanity as well as a more humane treatment under the law.
+By contrast, one might say the Qumran Essenes became intellectual legalists, as opposed to interpreting the spirit of the law as Jesus did.

 §